ngs-course/ngs-course.github.io/README.md

 ### Day 2
-During the second day we will focus on _Variant Calling_ and _Data Visualization_ of DNA and RNA-seq alignments together with VCF files.
+During the second day we will focus on _Data Visualization_ of DNA and RNA-seq alignments and _Variant Calling_ together with the visualization of VCF files.

 ##### NGS data Visualization